 * Be a financial institution or insurance company.

-Of course, one could go on ad infinitum about various aspects of an REIT.
-Hopefully, the description above will suffice.
+Of course, one could go on ad infinitum about various aspects of accelerated depreciation and the REIT.
+Hopefully, the basic descriptions provided will suffice.